quangnguyen30192/laravel-firstapp/notes/email-application-dev/readme.md

-// this below would go to views/admin/index.blade.php - not index() in Controller
+// this below would go to views/admin/index.blade.php - not index() in Controller return view('admin.index');
-// it doesnt go to index() method then it might have errors -- e.g missing parameters
-// we will have this in controller return view('admin.index');

 // from Controller we forward to admin/edit.blade.php within a parameter - user